projectsveltos/sveltos/docs/addon_compliance.md

 1. [OpenAPI](https://swagger.io/specification/): OpenAPI is a specification for describing APIs.
 Sveltos can use OpenAPI to define a schema for the APIs exposed by Kubernetes add-ons.
 This schema can then be used to validate incoming requests and ensure that the data is correctly formatted and structured.
 2. [Lua](https://www.lua.org): Lua is a scripting language that can be used to execute arbitrary code.
 Sveltos can use Lua to write custom compliance checks.
 For example, Sveltos could be configured to check that all deployments have a corresponding HorizontalPodAutoscaler.

-By combining OpenAPI and Lua, Sveltos provides a comprehensive solution for enforcing Kubernetes add-on compliance.
+By combining OpenAPI and Lua, Sveltos provides a comprehensive solution for enforcing Kubernetes add-on compliance[^1].
 This helps organizations in ensuring that their Kubernetes clusters are both secure and compliant with industry regulations and standards.

 Here are some additional benefits of using Sveltos to enforce Kubernetes add-on compliance: